abhijitm08/ToyAngular/README.md

 - float ``a0f0`` and ``a1fplus`` form parameters along with ``CVR``,
 - write the results of the fit to the directory 'plots' from your current work directory.
 - add a suffix 'toy' to the file names that will be written to 'plots' directory.
-- does not apply efficiency information to the model.
+- apply efficiency information to the model.
 - applies resolution information to the model.
 - does not plot the fit results but only writes the text file containing fit parameters.